 Army Names Soldier, NCO of the Year

-During the luncheon, Grinston also named retired Command Sgt.
-Maj.
-Kenneth “Rock” Merritt as the fifth Honorary Sergeant Major of the Army.
+Grinston also named retired Gen. Carl Vuono as the sixth Honorary Sergeant Major of the Army.

 The tradition of appointing an honorary sergeant major of the Army each year began in 2016 when retired Gen. Gordon Sullivan, AUSA’s former president and CEO, received the honor.